cybergu0ck/notes/engineering/software/fundamentals/algorithms/depth-first-search.md

 DFS explores as far as possible along each branch before backtracking.

 - A golden rule for DFS is to never visit the same node twice (to avoid infinite loops).
+- DFS algorithm can be implemented either [recursively](#recursive-dfs) or [iteratively](#iterative-dfs).
+  - Recursion uses call stack and if the graph is extremely deep, there is always a chance of "StackflowError".
+  - Iterative approach is the best one.

 - DFS algorithm can be used to solve:
   1. Path finding : "Source to target" or "Find all paths"
   1. Cycle detection